constiny/COVID19/README.md

 -------------------
 ## EDA on Case Data<a id="case"> </a>

-There are two types of case data, one is cross-section data describe a single day all kind of record of different area.
-The other one is a panel data focused on one attribute of different area over time.
+There are two types of case data, one is cross-section data describe a single day all kinds of records of different areas.
+The other one is a panel data focused on one attribute of a different area over time.

 ### Cross-section data

-First, we takes a look at the schema of the dataset.
+First, we take a look at the schema of the dataset.

 |  #  | Column        |  Non-Null | Count | Dtype  |
 | --- |  ------        |   --------| ------ |  -----  |